Upper Tyrone Township, Pennsylvania

 Upper Tyrone Township is a township that is located in Fayette County, Pennsylvania, United States.
 The population was 1,768 at the time of the 2020 census.
 It is served by the Southmoreland School District.

 Communities in the township include Keifertown, King View, Owensdale, McClure, Dry Hill, Walnut Hill, and part of Prittstown.

-It is named after County Tyrone, Northern Ireland.
+The township is named after County Tyrone, Northern Ireland.